4b1ss4l/nhscript/README.md

 # License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 For more information, see the LICENSE file.

 # Disclaimer